Home Care Options After A Hospital Stay

 Hospital stays are shorter these days, people are discharged after only a few days even after major surgeries or critical injuries.
 The transition to home can be done in as little as two or three days after admission.
 Our intake staff, customer relationship managers and clinical management team can guide you and your family through this transition.

 HomeCentris can help provide the care of a nurse for everything from simple assessments of cardiovascular status and mental status to wound care, to infusion of antibiotics.
 Physical and occupational therapy can increase mobility, home safety and the ability of the patient to be independent more quickly.
 Speech therapy can assist with cognitive issues and or feeding/eating issues.
 Homebased primary care makes MD visits easier for everyone.
 There is no need to get transportation to the office, the nurse practitioner comes to you!

 What is “Home Health”?

-Home health is a short-term episode which consists of skilled nursing and therapy services.
+Home health is a short-term episode consisting of skilled nursing and therapy services.
 Our patients usually need these services after a hospitalization or a discharge from a nursing home or rehab center.
 Home health services are ordered by your doctor and typically last for 30 to 60 days.
-During a home health episode, our licensed clinicians will visit you two to four times per week to ensure you are healing and rehabbing to your prior level of functioning.
-We can care for any surgical wounds, review your medications, and provide therapy and teaching to make sure you can work on your rehab between our visits.
+During a home health episode, our licensed clinicians will visit you two to four times per week.
+During those visits, they will help ensure you are healing and rehabbing to your prior level of functioning.
+We can care for any surgical wounds, review your medications, and provide therapy and teaching to help you work on your rehab between our visits.
 Home Health is paid for by Medicare or private insurance companies.
 To qualify, you must be “homebound” after your hospitalization.
-Medicare considers you homebound if: (1) You need the help of another person or medical equipment such as crutches, a walker, or a wheelchair to leave your home, or (2) your doctor believes that your health or illness could get worse if you leave your home.
+Medicare considers you homebound for two reasons.
+Either you need the help of another person or medical equipment such as crutches, a walker, or a wheelchair to leave your home, or your doctor believes that your health or illness could get worse if you leave your home.